 Big Brother Is Always Watching: Surveillance, Privacy, and the Modern World

 The phrase "Big Brother is always watching" has transcended its origins in George Orwell's dystopian novel Nineteen Eighty-Four to become a chillingly relevant descriptor of our contemporary world.
-While the overt, totalitarian surveillance depicted in Orwell's masterpiece may not yet be our reality, the pervasive nature of technology and the increasing collection of personal data raise serious concerns about privacy, freedom, and the potential for abuse of power.
-This article delves into the multifaceted implications of constant surveillance, examining its technological underpinnings, ethical considerations, and the potential impact on individual liberties and societal structures.
+In practice, while the overt, totalitarian surveillance depicted in Orwell's masterpiece may not yet be our reality, the pervasive nature of technology and the increasing collection of personal data raise serious concerns about privacy, freedom, and the potential for abuse of power.
+This article digs into the multifaceted implications of constant surveillance, examining its technological underpinnings, ethical considerations, and the potential impact on individual liberties and societal structures.

 The Technological Landscape of Constant Surveillance